Willie169/Android-Non-Root/README.md

 -serial mon:stdio \
 -display none
 ```
+Adjust `hostfwd` as needed.
 Change the `debian_amd64.qcow2` to the real file name. `20G` indicates 20GB disk image.
 You can adjust the size as needed.\
 Make it executable:
 ```
 chmod +x qemu-cli.sh